mzocchi/econometrics/Labs/Lab5_IV2SLS.md

 ```
 and call it a day.
 However, we suspect that treatment was not delivered in a random way so we use the IV approach.

-* In IV lingo, this is the "reduced form" effect.
-If you can't see any causal effect in the reduced form, it is probably not going to be there with any IV approach.
-Here, we still see a significant effect of being randomized to arrest after controlling for the suspect's race, whether or not they had a weapon, and/or were under the influence of drugs/alcohol.
 ```
 ivregress 2sls y_postdv weapon chem i.race i.year (x_arrest = z_arrest), first
 estimates store IV2
 ```
+Here, we still see a significant effect of being randomized to arrest after controlling for the suspect's race, whether or not they had a weapon, and/or were under the influence of drugs/alcohol.
 ```
 esttab OLS1 OSL2 IV1 IV2, keep(x_arrest weapon chem) mtitle(OLS OLS IV IV/2SLS)
 ```